|

 Making Sense of Fractional Stitches in Cross Stitch

-You may have come across fractional stitches in a cross stitch pattern and you’re wondering how to do them and what the difference is from the basic cross stitch.
-Fractional stitches are very simple to remember once you learn them!
-This post will show you the 3 different types and explain them in a way that they’ll be easy to remember.
+You may have come across fractional stitches in a cross stitch pattern, and are wondering how to do them and what the difference is from the basic cross stitch.
+Fractional stitches are straightforward to remember once you learn them!

 This post is part of a series of posts about cross stitch.
 If you’re just getting started, check out this post: Beginner’s Guide To Cross Stitching.